Credit: Johns Hopkins Kimmel Cancer Center

 Share Fast Facts

-The study was published by Cancer Immunology Research June 12, 2018.
+The study was published in Cancer Discovery on June 15, 2018.

 Tregs are important for health, because they prevent autoimmune diseases but can be a major obstacle in the mounting of immune responses to tumors and immunotherapy.
 YAP can be found in a subset of those regulatory T-cells.

 Scientists tested the antitumor effects of YAP inhibitors alone and in combination with immunotherapies.
 Their encouraging results showed YAP plays a role in the suppression of antitumor immunity by Tregs and demonstrated by turning off YAP’s abilities, tumor killing with less restrained immune cells is possible.

 Fan Pan, M.D., Ph.D., senior author of the study and associate professor of cancer immunology, said blocking YAP or the signaling pathways under its control boosted the effects of both a tumor vaccine and a checkpoint inhibitor (anti-PD1 antibody) to produce even stronger antitumor activity.
 He said the approach of therapeutically targeting YAP was effective over a broad scope of cancer types in mice.